Boise Car Accident Lawyer

 - Loss of Consortium – This is the inability to continue having a loving relationship with your spouse.

-- Pain and Suffering – This damage includes the physical pain you have been put through immediately following the accident and throughout your recovery.
+- Pain and Suffering – This damage includes the physical pain you have been put through immediately following the auto accident and throughout your recovery.

 - Mental Anguish – If you have become depressed or developed anxiety or your mental health has been otherwise compromised, this loss may apply.